We tested the Blink Mini for image quality, lag time, and ease of setup, and it did not disappoint.

 Recap: Is the Blink Mini indoor camera good?

-For the price, the Blink Mini is a solid little camera.
-The Blink app gives you plenty of custom setting options with the Blink app and the daytime footage from the Blink Mini looks sharp and clear.
+The Blink Mini is a solid little camera for the price.
+You'll get plenty of custom setting options with the Blink app and the daytime footage from the Blink Mini looks sharp and clear.

 Features: The Blink Mini has just about everything you’d expect from an indoor camera, including a 24/7 live view, night vision, and two-way audio.
 You'll also be able to set up specific activity zones, which allow you to edit the camera's field of view to avoid a motion alert overload due to a high-traffic area.
 It’s also very small—and even smaller if you take the camera off its stand.

 Pricing: It doesn’t get much more affordable than the Blink Mini.
 You’ll pay less than $40 for this little cam.
 Just remember you’ll have to pay a separate, monthly subscription fee if you want cloud storage.